Manipulation of individual judgments in the quantitative pairwise comparisons method: Monte Carlo experiments

-The outcome of the algorithm form a set of result matrices $\mathcal{C}^{\textit{res}}$, i.e. the output (Sec. \ref{sec:Row-algorithm} and \ref{sec:Matrix-algorithm}) is an appropriately manipulated matrix.
-To be considered correct, it should not be too inconsistent.
-Therefore, we require the input and the \textquotedbl revised\textquotedbl{} matrix to have a $\textit{CI}$ not greater than the commonly accepted $0.1$ \citep{Saaty1977asmf}.
 Since both algorithms are heuristic (based on the heuristic of monotonicity of the ranking function), it is possible that the algorithm does not find a satisfactory solution.
 For the purposes of the Monte Carlo experiments, we will call the ratio of correct (consistent enough) outputs to all considered inputs $\textit{SR}$ (success rate):

+where $I(C)$ is the inconsistency estimated using \emph{CI}, \emph{GCI} or \emph{ISLD} and $\gamma$ is an experimentally determined acceptable threshold value.
 The second important parameter of the experiments is the preferential distance between swapped alternatives.
 Of course, the bigger it is the more demanding the task, and the more difficult it is to manipulate the input PC matrix.
 Let $\Delta_{pq}$ denote the distance between the position of $a_{p}$ and $a_{q}$ in the ranking:

-The figures below present the Monte Carlo experiments showing the relationship between $\textit{SR}$ and $\textit{CI}$ for different values of $\Delta_{pq}$.
+The figures below present the Monte Carlo experiments showing the relationship between\footnote{Although we conducted the experiments using three different inconsistency indices, \emph{CI}, \emph{GCI}, and \emph{ISLD}, the results were similar.
+Thus, for the brevity of the presentation, the figures presented were generated using the \emph{CI} index only.} $\textit{SR}$ and $\textit{I}$ for different values of $\Delta_{pq}$.

 { \tabcolsep{0pt}

 }